jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 Public policy researcher [Goeffrey Propheter](https://link.springer.com/book/10.1007/978-3-031-18790-2) estimated that the tax benefits from government ownership of stadiums  translates to an additional $22 billion in foregone local government revenue through the lives of current venue leases---approximately $7.5 million per year, with 40% of the diversion in funds coming from K–12 education and 19% from public safety.

-Stadiums financed through municipal bonds are sometimes eligible for a federal tax exemption, which economists [Austin Drukker, Ted Gayer, and Alexander Gold](https://doi.org/10.17310/ntj.2020.1.05) estimate to have cost $5.4 billion in tax revenue.
+Stadiums financed through municipal bonds are sometimes eligible for a federal tax exemption, which economists [Austin Drukker, Ted Gayer, and Alexander Gold](https://doi.org/10.17310/ntj.2020.1.05) estimate to have cost $5.4 billion in tax revenue between 2000 and 2020.

 (Note: Dollar values in this section converted to 2024 dollars.)

 ## How costly are venue renovations?

+It is common for venues to undergo extensive renovations to extend their hosting lives, and upgrades of public facilities are frequently accompanied by lease extensions of approximately 15 years.
+Capital improvements often include reconfiguring large sections of seats, remodeling entertainment spaces like luxury suites and private clubs, redesigning or replacing the building facade, and upgrading concession spaces.

+From 1995 through 2024, 41 major-league venues (18 arenas and 23 stadiums) received major renovations, ranging from $58 million to $1.35 billion, with the median cost of $185 million.
+Twenty-three venues (12 arenas and 11 stadiums) have planned future renovations from 2025 and beyond ranging from $150 million to $1.4 billion, with an average public cost of $330 million, with the middle-50% range of $134 million to $725 million (note: future renovations in announced dollar values).

+Overall, venue renovations are cheaper than replacement, but they are still costly.
+In some cases, renovation subsidies approach average public contributions for new facilities.

 ## How much do minor league baseball stadiums cost?